Introduction

 CPU time = 17687 ms, elapsed time = 78954 ms.*/

-If this was my client’s package, I’d advise them to either put this directly in a SQL Agent Job as a T-SQL command, or, if SSIS was absolutely necessary, to put it into an Execute SQL Task.
+If this was my client’s package, I’d advise them to either put this directly in a SQL Agent Job as a T-SQL command.
+If SSIS was absolutely necessary, I’d recommend putting it into an Execute SQL Task.
 However, this is a demo on tuning Data Flow Tasks, so my goal now is to change these default settings to get as close as possible to the 78 second benchmark.

 First, looking at the package execution, I saw a warning that the CustomerSourceId column was not used in the dataflow.